Aquarium filter setup

 Mechanical filtration happens in three stages.
 The first stage should be a coarse sponge, this will remove the largest chunks from the water as it passes through.

-Second should be a medium sponge, which removes smaller debris.
-Last should be a fine sponge/wool that removes the smallest particles.
+The second should be a medium sponge, which removes smaller debris.
+Last should be a fine sponge or filter wool that removes the smallest particles.

 As an example, the E1902 has a pre-filter tray which is the first tray that the water enters.
 This is filled with a coarse sponge to catch large debris as it enters the filter.

 The water then flows to the bottom of the filter and is pushed up into the second tray.
 In here I have another coarse sponge, then a medium-density sponge, then a fine sponge.